NilanjanaLodh/OpenPrinting_CUPS_Backend/README.md

 ## Running

 The backend is auto-activated when a frontend runs; So no need to run it explicitly.
-However, if you wish to see the debug statements at the backend, you can run the `print_backend_cups` executable generated  after `make`.
+However, if you wish to see the debug statements at the backend, you can run  `print_backend_cups`.

 For a sample command line frontend client , look at [my other repository](https://github.com/NilanjanaLodh/OpenPrinting_CPD_Libraries).